Leave Me Alone (The Veronicas song)

-"Leave Me Alone" is a pop rock song written by Josh Alexander, Jessica Origliasso, Lisa Origliasso and Billy Steinberg, produced by Alexander and Steinberg for the Veronicas' debut album The Secret Life of...
+"Leave Me Alone" is a song written by Josh Alexander, Jessica Origliasso, Lisa Origliasso and Billy Steinberg, produced by Alexander and Steinberg for the Veronicas' debut album, The Secret Life of...
 (2005).

-The single debuted at number seventy on the ARIA charts.
-It eventually reached a higher position of number forty-one.
-"Leave Me Alone" was released as the fifth and final single from The Secret Life of... and coincided with the release of their live album, Exposed...
-The Secret Life of The Veronicas on 2 December.
+"Leave Me Alone" was released as the fifth and final single from the album and coincided with the release of their live album, Exposed...
+The Secret Life of The Veronicas.
+The single reached number 41 on the Australian ARIA Singles Chart.
 No music video was produced for the release of the single.